SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

         docker push <region>-docker.pkg.dev/<project-id>/<registry-name>/gcp_test_app:latest
         ```

-        Afterward check your artifact registry contains the pushed image.
+        Afterward, check your artifact registry contains the pushed image.

-2. Next ,go to `Cloud Run` in the cloud console and enable the service or use the following command:
+2. Next, go to `Cloud Run` in the cloud console and enable the service or use the following command:

     ```bash
     gcloud services enable run.googleapis.com